fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 So far, we've achieved to:

 - setup Partyman utility for managing your node via Partyman
-- downloaded and autoconfigured latest Particl Core daemon on your device
+- downloaded and autoconfigured latest Rhombus Core daemon on your device
-- created a new Particl wallet on the device, dedicated to staking
+- created a new Rhombus wallet on the device, dedicated to staking
 - generated public key for staking (so that we can connect our main wallet to this DSD)

 That concludes all the "tedious work" via Terminal on your Staking Node!
 Let's now move onto your main wallet and connect it with your Staking Node.